WebGoat/WebGoat/README.md

 ```
 ... you should be running WebGoat on http://localhost:8080/WebGoat momentarily.

+Note: The above link will redirect you to login page if you are not logged in.
+LogIn/Create account to proceed.

 To change the IP address add the following variable to the `WebGoat/webgoat-container/src/main/resources/application.properties` file: